Welcome to ADHD Pirates CIC

 ADHD groups and resources

 ADHD is not one size fits all.
-This space brings together lived experience, professional insight, and carefully curated resources to help adults explore ADHD in ways that make sense to them.
+This space brings together lived experience and practical insight to help adults explore ADHD in ways that feel relevant to their own lives.

-Whether you are newly exploring ADHD or navigating it day to day, you will find a calm starting point here.
-Articles, tools, and shared experiences you can dip into at your own pace.
+Whether you are newly exploring ADHD or living with it day to day, this page is designed as a calm starting point.
+You can dip into articles, tools, and shared perspectives at your own pace.

 Before you dive in